 The initial idea of a proxy server was to centralize requests and responses to simplify complex distributed networks.
 In a distributed network all the nodes can impact the overall performance of the network (look at the diagram below).
 But in a hub-and-spoke or centralized network, the core node influences other nodes.

 So regardless, if you place a proxy in an internal network separating two subnetworks, or if you place it between a private and public network, aka, (the Internet), the idea of the proxy is still to centralize requests and responses.
 This idea leads us to two types of proxies.

 a.
 Public-facing Proxy.

 Also known as the Internet-facing proxy.
 This is the most popular anonymizer of web browsing, Internet-usage limiting, and other Internet-facing activities.
 This proxy is located on the boundary of a private (internal) network and the Internet.
-An example is the internet firewall, which acts as a kind of proxy for two types of traffic, inbound and outbound.
+An example is the internet firewall, which acts as a proxy for two types of traffic: inbound and outbound.
 Another example of a public-facing proxy is your Internet gateway.

 b.
 Private-to-private Proxy.